Runnable/octobear/README.md

   results: [{
     metadata: {
-      name: String, // Name specified for service in `docker-compose.yml`
+      name: String, // Name specified for service in `docker-compose.yml` },
-      isMain: Boolean, // Wether this should be the instance for which a repo instance should be created },
     extends: {
       service: 'String', // name to the service to extend